Do you kids love the Harry Potter books? Most fans read and reread the books. But is there life after the Harry Potter series?

 Harry Potter: A Pop-Up Guide to Diagon Alley and Beyond by Matthew Reinhart, illustrated by Kevin M. Wilson

 The coolness factor of this pop-up book is beyond words –because it’s a complete sensory experience.
 Open the pages and Diagon Alley pops out in three dimensions.
+See Ollivanders, Weasleys’ Wizard Wheezes, and the Leaky Cauldron plus more locations like the Ministry of Magic.
 Lift flaps, pull levers, read the information, look at the nuanced details, and smell the fresh book smell.
 What an amazing book!

 The Unofficial Hogwarts for the Holidays Cookbook by Rita Mock Pike